AbuHurairah127/boosten-academy-react-web/README.md

-# Getting Started with Create React App
+# The clone of Gulberg Boston Academy Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is done by me the real is working.

 ## Available Scripts